Could stoic philosophy for PR professionals work?

 A stoic PR professional, then, would shy away from trying to reach the masses with the use of fireworks and hyperbole promises.

 To succeed with with Stoic philosophy for PR, obstacles must be transformed into opportunities.
 The difficulty of your path must be your best tool for conquering public opinion.

 Could stoic philosophy work as a modus operandi for PR professionals?

 “A Stoic is someone who transforms fear into prudence, pain into transformation, mistakes into initiation, and desires into undertaking.”

 Tell the story of how your business overcomes obstacles that have stopped others in their tracks.

 Tell the story of the importance of applying wisdom, knowledge, and experience.

 ”We cannot choose our circumstances, but we can always choose how we respond to them.”

-- Tell the story of a brand who never backs down in the face of difficulties that would destroy other businesses.
+Tell the story of a brand who never backs down in the face of hardships, hardships that would lay waste to other businesses.

 3. The justice pitch